UTSA vs. UTEP NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

-- UTSA and its opponents have gone over the current 53-point total in five of eight games (62.5%) this season.

-- UTEP's games have gone over 53 points in two opportunities this season.
+- UTSA's games this season have gone over 53 points five of eight times.

-- The combined points per game average of the two teams, 64.3, is 11.3 points more than Saturday's over/under.
+- The combined points per game average of the two teams, 64.3, is 11.3 points above Saturday's over/under.

-- This contest's over/under is 13.8 points above the 39.2 these two squads combine to surrender per game this season.

-- Roadrunners games this season feature an average total of 60.5 points, a number 7.5 points higher than Saturday's over/under.
+- The 39.2 combined points per game that these two squads have allowed this season are 13.8 fewer than the 53 total in this contest.

 UTSA Stats and Trends

+- UTSA has played eight games, with seven wins against the spread.

-- So far this season, the Roadrunners have been installed as favorites by an 11-point margin or more four times and are 3-1 ATS in those contests.
+- The Roadrunners have been favored by 11 points or more four times this season and are 3-1 ATS in those contests.

-- UTSA has hit the over in 37.5% of its opportunities this year (three times in eight games with a set point total).
+- UTSA's games this year have hit the over on three of eight set point totals (37.5%).

-- UTSA is 7-1 against the spread and 8-0 overall when the team churns out over 295.6 yards.
+- UTSA is 7-1 against the spread and 8-0 overall when the team piles up over 295.6 yards.

 - The Roadrunners have seven giveaways this season, while the Miners have 13 takeaways .